radicazz/laya/docs/ci-metrics/index.md

 !!! info "Development Build"
     CI/CD metrics are only available in the deployed documentation.
 This page is automatically generated during the CI/CD pipeline.

-The metrics page will be available after the next successful CI/CD run on the master branch.
+The metrics page will be available after the next successful CI/CD run on the main branch.